This is a super simple experiment to teach your kids about weather.

 How Does the Experiment Work?

-- If you observe the cloud carefully, you’ll noticed that it swirls around in the jar.
-This swirling is caused by the circulating air (i.e. warm air rising and cold air sinking).
+If you observe the cloud carefully, you’ll notice that it swirls around the jar.
+This swirling is caused by a convection current of warm air rising and cold air sinking.
+A convection current is a current caused the rising and sinking of a heated and cooled fluid.